Case Details

 How Did the Court Analyse the Issues?

-The Court of Appeal, however, agreed with the trial judge that it was improbable Alan lied about the type of drugs involved.
-The Court of Appeal placed significant weight on the appellant’s notebook records.
-Those records, as found by the trial judge, included the type of drugs passed on to recipients, the recipients’ names, and the locations where drugs were left for collection.
-The Court of Appeal observed that the appellant made only a few face-to-face deliveries to a person named Ah Poh, and that the jargon used in the notebooks distinguished between different drug names.
-In particular, the Court of Appeal found that “hot” (or “hot one”) and “gu” could not be the same thing because the notebooks referred to them by different names.
+The Court of Appeal agreed with the trial Judge’s assessment that it was improbable Alan lied about the type of drugs.
+A key reason was the appellant’s own notebook records.
+The records allegedly showed that the appellant tracked the type of drugs passed to recipients, the recipients’ names, and the locations where drugs were left for collection.
+The Court found that the appellant made only a few face-to-face deliveries to a person named Ah Poh, and that the jargon terms “hot” (or “hot one”) and “gu” could not be the same because the notebooks used them as distinct labels.
+This supported the trial Judge’s conclusion that the appellant’s later explanation did not align with the documentary evidence.

-Finally, the Court of Appeal considered the broader evidential picture.
-It noted that the appellant’s statements indicated he was passing drugs received from Alan to third parties by leaving them at designated locations when directed by Alan.
-This was consistent with the notebook entries.
-The Court of Appeal also found that the appellant had been out of work for about two years before his arrest and was paid by Alan to distribute drugs.
-The presence of drug paraphernalia in his bedroom, together with DNA evidence showing repacking, supported the inference that he was involved in distribution rather than mere safekeeping.
+The Court further observed that the appellant’s statements and notebook entries showed that he was passing drugs to third parties by leaving them at designated locations when directed by Alan.
+The appellant had been out of work for about two years before arrest and was paid by Alan to distribute drugs.
+Drug paraphernalia in the bedroom and DNA evidence indicating repacking reinforced that he was involved in distribution rather than passive safekeeping.

 What Was the Outcome?

 The Court of Appeal dismissed the appeal against conviction and sentence.
-It found no error in the trial judge’s treatment of the evidence or application of the legal principles governing the s 18(2) presumption and the assessment of trafficking intention.
+It found no error in the trial Judge’s treatment of the evidence or in the application of the relevant legal principles under the MDA.

-Practically, the dismissal meant that the mandatory death penalty imposed at first instance remained in place, because the appellant was not treated as a mere courier under s 33B(1) and, in any event, no CSA had been issued by the Public Prosecutor.
+Practically, the dismissal meant the mandatory death penalty imposed at first instance remained the final sentence, because the appellant was not a “mere courier” and, crucially, no CSA had been issued to engage the alternative sentencing framework.

 Why Does This Case Matter?